jitendragneogi/MachineLearningMatLab/README.md

 # MachineLearningMatLab
-My first exposure to Machine Learning with Prog.
-Andrew Ng from Stanford University offered by Coursera
+My first exposure to Machine Learning with Prof. Andrew Ng from Stanford University offered by Coursera